ucdavis-bioinformatics-training/2024-April-Introduction-To-Python-For-Bioinformatics/python/python3.md

     print(id + " is a gene of interest")
 ```

-**PRACTICE**: Using your personnel dictionary (from the Dictionary section practice), use a single loop to print out all of the information for all of the employees.
-Using the gene expression dictionary (from the Dictionary section practice), use multiple nested loops to print out all of the expression values individually for each sample.
+**PRACTICE**: Using your personnel dictionary (from the Dictionary practice), use a single loop to print out all of the information for all of the employees.
+Using the gene expression dictionary (from the Dictionary practice), use multiple nested loops to print out all of the expression values individually for each sample.

 # Functions